CohenLabPrinceton/pvp/assets/README.md

 # Content of assets
-This folder contains all the CAD files for the current hardware design.
-To aid discoverability, we have also generated a standardized Open Know How Manifest (OKH-manifest), `okh-manifest.yml`.
-This follows the Open Know-How Manifest Specification Version 1.0
+This folder contains all technical drawings for PVP1, the drawings for parts to be 3D-printed, and printed circuit boards.
+In addition, to aid discoverability, we have generated a standardized Open Know How Manifest (OKH-manifest): `okh-manifest.yml`.
+This follows the Open Know-How Manifest Specification Version 1.0.
+Finally, the file `PVP1 Assembly Instructions.pdf` contains detailed step-by-step assembly instructions.
+The following folders exist:

 # cad
 Contains a 3D-printable PEEP valve, as single-use PEEP valves can be subject to supply chain limitations.